 How does PPC advertising work?

-It’s pretty simple and logical.
+It’s pretty logical and straightforward.
 The advertiser pays the programmatic platform or advertising agents like Google, Yahoo and Bing to put up their advertisements, as in the case of events and their sponsors.
 In return, the company gets more potential buyers.

 Why is it called PPC?